Introduction goes here

 28

-10 June.
-York Ebor'.
+10 June 1335 .
+Ebor' York .
 For the mayor and jurats of the town of Bordeaux.
 1

-Remission to the mayor and jurats of the town of Bordeaux Burdeg' of 200l.st. on the sum of 400l.st. they borrowed to the constable of Bordeaux of E[dward II] or the keeper of [Edward II]'s money from his treasure sent during the last war in the duchy 2 , because they put some great expenses for the reparation of the town's walls and its safe keepership, so that they should satisfy the king of the remaining 200l.st..
-Lately they requested that the king remit this debt in help of this expenses.
+Remission to the Burdeg' mayor and jurats of the town of Bordeaux of 200 l.st. on the sum of 400 l.st. they borrowed to the constable of Bordeaux of Edward II or the keeper of Edward II's money from his treasure sent during the last war in the duchy, 2 because they had great expenses in the repair of the town's walls and its safe keeping, so that they should satisfy the king of the remaining 200 l.st. .
+Lately they requested that the king remit this debt towards helping with these expenses.
 3

 By C.